Pack of progesterone pills against a pink background

 As you can see, estrogen has a wide range of essential functions.
 For this reason, it’s important to maintain healthy levels of estrogen for your sex and age.
 If estrogen becomes too low or too high, you can develop certain health issues.
 [3]

-Estrogen naturally decreases in females as they approach menopause.
-[3] Some females may also see a drop in estrogen in response to certain health issues.
-No matter what the cause is, low estrogen in females is often characterized by: [3]
+Estrogen naturally decreases in people assigned female at birth as they approach menopause.
+[3] Some people may also see a drop in estrogen in response to certain health issues.
+No matter what the cause is, low estrogen in people assigned female at birth is often characterized by: [3]

 • Irregular or absent periods